The-Balance-FFXIV/balance-static/content/jobs/melee/reaper/fight-tips/dragonsong-war.md

 **Why do we not use Harpe Pre-pull for Thordan?**

-* Using Harpe Pre-pull will delay our first GCD by a very small amount.
+* Using Harpe pre-pull will delay our first GCD by a very small amount.
 This generally is no problem and always a gain.
 However, the last GCD in our Opener is very tight and using Harpe pre-pull will most likely result in you ghosting your very last GCD.
 It was very inconsistent for me but you can try it out by yourself to see if you can use Harpe pre-pull without ghosting your last GCD consistently.

 ### Re-Opener after Strength of the Ward